Waghya

 Waghya (meaning tiger in Marathi) was a mixed-breed pet dog of Maratha king Chhatrapati Shivaji Maharaj, known as the epitome of loyalty and eternal devotion.
-After Shivaji Maharaj's death, he is said to have jumped into his master's funeral pyre and immolated himself.
+After Chhatrapati Shivaji Maharaj's death, he is said to have jumped into his master's funeral pyre and immolated himself.

-A statue was put up on a pedestal next to Shivaji Maharaj's samadhi at Raigad Fort.
+A statue was put up on a pedestal next to Chhatrapati Shivaji Maharaj's samadhi at Raigad Fort.
 In 2011 the statue of Waghya was removed by alleged members of the Sambhaji Brigade as a protest but was later reinstalled.

 Monument

 In memory of Waghya, a memorial was built next to Shivaji Maharaj's samadhi at Raigad Fort with a donation by Indore’s Prince Tukoji Holkar in 1906, who gave ₹5 thousand towards the dog's statue.

 Reportedly by Mid-Day, the statue of Waghya was erected on a Samadhi at Shivaji's memorial in 1936 under the banner of Shri Shivaji Raigad Smarak Samati (SSRSS) in leadership of Narasimha Chintaman Kelkar.